 In order to cope with the flood of information we are exposed to every day, we’ve become content grazers—skimming headlines and post descriptions to extract bite-sized nuggets of information.
 As a result, infographics have become very popular tools to present information in a simplified and visually engaging way that attracts and inform a large audience.

-The word infographic is a blend of the words ‘information’ and ‘graphic’.
-An information graphic is a visual representation of information which aims to make the data easily understandable at first glance.
+The term infographic—which is a blend of the words ‘information’ and ‘graphic’ —it is used to describe the visual representation of information to make the data easily understandable at first glance.